Sania Mirza: Personal life

-In 2009, Sania Mirza became engaged to Sohrab Mirza.
-However, the wedding was called off shortly after.
+In 2009, Mirza got engaged to Sohrab Mirza.
+However, the engagement was called off shortly after.

-On 12 April 2010, she married Shoaib Malik in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, India followed by Pakistani wedding customs for a mahr of ₹ 6.1 million (US$137,500).
-Their Walima ceremony was held in Sialkot, Pakistan.
+On 12 April 2010, she married Pakistani cricketer Shoaib Malik in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, Telangana, India; followed by Pakistani Punjabi wedding customs for a mahr of ₹ 6.1 million (US$137,500).
+Their Walima ceremony was held in Sialkot, Punjab, Pakistan.

 The couple announced their first pregnancy on social media on 23 April 2018.
-In October 2018, Shoaib Malik announced on Twitter that Mirza had delivered a baby boy and named him Izhaan Mirza Malik.
+In October 2018, Malik announced on Twitter that Mirza had delivered a baby boy and named him Izhaan Mirza Malik.

-Other activities
+In January 2024 Mirza's family announced that the couple had divorced some months prior.

+Off the court

 In 2014, Mirza was the brand ambassador for the Indian state of Telangana to promote the interests of the then newly created state.

 Mirza has established a tennis academy in Hyderabad.
 Former world No. 1s and multiple Grand Slam winners Cara Black and Martina Navratilova have both visited the academy on different occasions.

-Sania Mirza was announced the UN Women Goodwill Ambassador for South Asia.
+Mirza was announced the UN Women Goodwill Ambassador for South Asia.
 She is the first South Asian woman to be appointed as a Goodwill Ambassador in the organization's history.